Texas man charged with fatally stabbing 16-month-old son

-DALLAS (AP) — A father is charged with capital murder after police say he stabbed his 16-month-old son at a Dallas-area apartment complex.
+DALLAS (AP) — A father was charged with capital murder Tuesday after police said he stabbed his 16-month-old son at a Dallas-area apartment complex.

-Authorities say 27-year-old Blair Ness is charged in the death of his toddler son Ashton Ness.
-The father was shot in the leg by a neighbor trying to stop the attack on Sunday.
+Blair Ness, 27, is charged in the death of his toddler son, Ashton Ness.
+Authorities said the father was shot in the leg by a neighbor trying to stop the attack on Sunday.

-Police say witnesses reported Ness yelled “Jesus is coming” before the attack.

 Lewisville police Capt.
-Mike Lane says the father had significant injuries to his hand from the knife, along with the shooting wound.
+Mike Lane said Ness had significant injuries to his hand from the knife, along with the shooting wound.

+Police also said witnesses reported that Ness yelled “Jesus is coming” before the attack.

 Most Read Nation & World Stories